mitra-tech/CC-MovieDB/README.md

 ---

-## 🧠 Thought Process & Assumptions

-🔐 1.
-Custom Authentication
-Two ways of authentication has been implemented a custom authentication system using email and password and an authentication via MovieDB API.
+🔐 Two ways of authentication has been implemented, a custom authentication system using email and password, and an authentication via MovieDB API.

-💬 Assumption: The authentication logic would remain relatively simple in scope, making a custom solution more maintainable and tailored than using a heavy external library.

 ### 💬 How MovieDB API authentican works?